 Our Club, which was formed in 1975, operates a welcoming, fair and inclusive approach where all abilities can take part in athletics.
-Every-one is treated with respect and we strive to create an atmosphere that encourages all athletes to reach their potential.
-As well as working towards individual goals athletes have the opportunity to compete both as an individual and as part of a team.
+Everyone is treated with respect and we strive to create an atmosphere that encourages all athletes to reach their potential.
+As well as working towards individual goals athletes have the opportunity to compete as an individual and as part of a team.
 This encourages the development of team spirit and creates a nurturing and supportive environment where athletes help each other.

-The Club is run by a Committee determined each year at the AGM.
-Members serve for a year but can stand for re-election as many times as they wish.
+The Club is run by a committee determined each year at the AGM.
+Members serve for a year, but can stand for re-election as many times as they wish.
 Committee Meetings are held approximately every month when members work to develop and progress the Club.
 The Club’s Constitution and Committee Meeting Minutes can be found under the “Governance” section.

-Every year the Club holds an Awards Night where athletes are recognised for their achievements over the previous year.
+Every year the Club holds an Awards Night where athletes are recognized for their achievements over the previous year.
 This is a great opportunity for the Club to showcase athletes and for family and friends to join in the celebrations.

 The Club takes seriously its responsibilities for the welfare of its members and the Club’s Welfare Officer is the first port of call for athletes or parents/carers with any concerns.
-Contact details can be found in the “Contact Us” section or further information under “Welfare”.
+Contact details can be found in the “Contact Us” section or further information under “Welfare’.

 There are always opportunities for adults to get involved in alternative ways.
-Any-one wishing to help with coaching or take coaching qualifications will be supported by the Club.
+Anyone wishing to help with coaching or take coaching qualifications will be supported by the Club.
 Officials are needed at competitions and volunteers can help informally or can gain qualifications.
 The Club always appreciates help with fundraising or support at any level.
 Please contact the Chairman in the first instance if you would like to volunteer.

 We would love to welcome you as a member of Middlesbrough AC (Mandale).